 - Wire transfer money from your account to another bank

-Keep in mind that you're limited to six withdrawals per month under federal regulations.
-Synchrony won't charge an excess withdrawal fee if you go over that limit; but if you make it a habit, the bank can close your account.
+Keep in mind that you’re limited to six withdrawals per month under federal regulations.
+Synchrony won’t charge an excess withdrawal fee if you exceed that limit; but if you make it a habit, the bank can close your account.